CLASSIFICATION NO. 209

 The Mediator provides a variety of direct conflict resolution and skill development services, including: mediation, facilitation, and relationship coaching, and skill development including basic and advanced mediation training, facilitation training, continuing education for mediators, and family law education; coordinate staff, volunteers, interns, and contractors providing conflict resolution and skill development services, and are responsible to oversee and/or participate in intake, case assessment, and conflict resolution sessions.
 The Mediator also assists in providing public relations outreach activities to promote dispute resolution service in the community, with families, or at schools and coordinates other services and trainings.

 Duties may include but are not limited to the following:

-- Performs case management duties related to clients, including discussing issues with parties that arise throughout the normal progress of the case, documenting incidents, scheduling and counseling and assistance to parties outside of the formal mediation process; refers callers to other community services; collaborates with collaborative agencies regarding joint client services.
+- Performs case management duties related to clients; refers callers to other community services; collaborates with collaborative agencies regarding joint client services.

 REQUIRED KNOWLEDGE AND SKILLS

 Thorough knowledge of: Alternative dispute resolution principles and applications in various areas which may include: mediation ethics, family, community based, or victim offender mediation services; small claims, foreclosure, and workplace mediation; program and case management methods and techniques.

 Working knowledge of: Principles and techniques of lead work; principles and techniques of mediation; group and family dynamics; interviewing techniques; contraindications to alternative dispute resolution such as psychopathology; principles and practices of public relations; restorative justice principles and practices; evaluation methods and research procedures; report preparation; available social service and community resources; laws, procedures and techniques specific to assigned cases, such as: family law, juvenile justice, foreclosure, small claims, probate, open adoption.